We have produced a series of easy to read Study Basics Guides in response to many of our common queries.

-APA 6th (Harvard) Style Referencing - When you’re writing your assignments, you’ll inevitably use books, journals, websites and so on to find information.
-‘Referencing’ means that you are showing the person marking your assignment where the information you’ve used in it has come from.
+APA 7th Edition Referencing - When you're writing your assignments, you'll inevitably use books, journals, websites and so on to find information.
+'Referencing' means that you are showing the person marking your assignment where the information you've used in it has come from.
 Learn more in this basics guide.

 Business Style Reports - Writing a business-style report is different from writing an essay.
 Reports are based on a style of writing that you would usually use in business and are set out in a more structured, concise manner.
 This guide outlines some requirements and things you should consider when writing a business style report.